nathanial/geist/crates/geist-mesh-cpu/README.md

 # geist-mesh-cpu — WCC Meshing (CPU)

 This crate builds chunk meshes on the CPU using a Watertight Cubical Complex (WCC) approach.
-Instead of emitting faces per voxel, it computes the boundary of solids with parity toggles, greedily merges coplanar faces, and stitches chunk seams without cracks.
+It computes the boundary of solids with parity toggles, emits one quad per boundary cell (no greedy merging), and stitches chunk seams without cracks.

 Highlights
 - Watertight by construction: interior faces cancel via XOR parity; only boundaries remain.
-- Greedy rectangle merging per plane dramatically reduces triangle count.
+- Per‑face emission (no merging): keeps one quad per boundary cell.
 - Half‑open seam rule on X/Z: emit on −X/−Z planes; +X/+Z are owned by neighbors.
 Y is local to a chunk.
 - Micro occupancy at S=2: slabs/stairs (and similar) are 2×2×2 “micro boxes” processed by the same WCC toggler.
 - Thin dynamics (pane/fence/carpet) are emitted in a lightweight secondary box pass.

 Key types
 - `ChunkMeshCPU`: output mesh per material; buffers include positions, normals, uvs, indices, and vertex colors.
-- `WccMesher`: accumulates parity/material keys on axis‑aligned face grids and emits merged quads.
+- `WccMesher`: accumulates parity/material keys on axis‑aligned face grids and emits per‑cell quads.

 Algorithm sketch
 1) Scale by S (default 2).
 For each solid volume (full cubes or micro boxes from occupancy), toggle six face planes in integer grid space:
    - +X/−X at x1/x0 across y0..y1, z0..z1, etc.
    - Toggling flips a parity bit; when parity becomes true, store a compact key (material id + light).
-2) For each plane family (−X, ±Y, −Z), build a 2‑D mask of keys and greedily merge rectangles; emit one quad per rect.
+2) For each plane family (−X, ±Y, −Z), build a 2‑D mask of keys and emit one quad per boundary cell.
 3) Seam ownership: do not emit on +X/+Z; for −X/−Z planes, seed/toggle using neighbor world blocks so faces match across chunk boundaries.

 Lighting (current behavior)